how to get results in the gym

 Following your training partner's diet won't do you much good if it doesn't fit your goals or your individual fitness needs.

-In addition, you should use foods that are minimally pleasing to you to be consistent.
+In addition, you must use foods that you like at least to be consistent.

 Learn how to make your own diet here.

-The rest is to sleep at least 6 hours every day, and ideally 8 hours.
-But not only.
+Rest means sleeping at least 6 hours every day, and ideally 8 hours.
+But not only that.

-The central nervous system also needs rest, and recovery, and if you are mentally exhausted, you are not going to have much physical performance.
+The central nervous system also needs rest and recovery, and if you are mentally exhausted, you will not perform well physically.

-Not to mention the negative hormonal impact, And not only, that lack of rest brings.
+Not to mention the negative hormonal impact, and not only, which the lack of rest brings.

 5# Objective (concrete)